abdulsaber/DSA/README.md

 4. Minimum jumps to reach the end- O(n).
 5. LCS using binary search.
 6. Given a set of non-negativev integers, and a value sum, determine if there is a subset of the given set with sum equal to given sum.

+DAY-52

+1. Longest increasing subsequence.
+2. Maximum sum increasing subsequence.
+3. Maximum number of non-overlaping bridges.
+4. Matrix chain multiplication.
+5. Minimum numbers to be deleted to make an array sorted.
+6. Maximum length bitonic subsequence.
+7. Find the longest chain of pairs in a set of pairs.
+8. Wildcard pattern matching problem.